Secrets of the Clownfish – Nemo’s awesome adventure revealed

 A word about the “Finding Nemo” effect

-A big success brings a lot of good, and also a lot of bad things.
+A big success brings a lot of good things, but also a lot of bad ones.

 We also saw the impact of the fame brought by the film in human actions on the reef.
 Everyone love to see a Nemo, it is such a beautiful fish living in a strange colourful home.